 Itineraries for snowshoeing and skiing

 Do you feel overwhelmed by the numerous options?
-Let us suggest you our favourite itineraries!
+Let us suggest you our favorite itineraries!

 Few hours trips

 - For a short (2-3) hours fun, just go outside from the rental place/take on your equipment at the parking lot and choose the most appealing hill near you.
-This was a pretty well working strategy for couple of our hikes.
+This was a pretty well-working strategy for a couple of our hikes.

 Whole day trips